Once you’ve signed up you’ll be able to post your projects and look for prospective employees.

 Once you’ve posted a project, prospective employees can bid on the project, offering a price and timeline for its completion.

-You can also search for VE’s and invite them to bid on one of your projects by clicking on the ‘Invite Me’ button.
+You can also search for Virtual Employee’s and invite them to bid on one of your projects by clicking on the ‘Invite Me’ button.
 You can then select which projects you want to invite them to and then click ‘Invite’.
 If they accept you’ll be notified in your notifications feed.

 You can also click on the bidder to view their profile.